trolldbois/pytan/README.md

-** DOCUMENTATION IS CURRENTLY BEING REBUILT/ADDED USING SPHINX - THIS IS ALL OLD **
+**DOCUMENTATION IS CURRENTLY BEING REBUILT/ADDED USING SPHINX - THIS IS ALL OLD**

+**Refer to docs/html directory for work in progress documentation!**

 # Table of Contents
  * [What is it](#what-is-it)